 South Africa boasts a

-world-class infrastructure, from its healthcare and education to its roads and power.
+world-class infrastructure, from its healthcare and education to its roads.
 Visiting South Africa is simple, owing to regular,

 international direct flights.